buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Legendary; **Cost:** 40000 gp

 this **cube** of 7.5 centimeters on a side radiates palpable magical energy.
 The six faces of the cube are each linked to a different plane of existence, one of which is the Material Plane.
-The other faces are linked to planes determined by the Narrator.
+The other faces are linked to planes determined by the Game Master.

 You can use two actions to press one face of the cube to cast the gate spell with it, opening a portal to the plane linked to that face.
 Alternatively, if you use two actions to press one face twice, you can plane shift (DC 17 Saving Throw) with the cube and transport its targets to the plane linked to that face.
 The cube has 3 charges.
 Each use of the cube expends 1 charge.
 The cube regains 1 expended charge daily at dawn.